Hocus Pocus (1993 film): Music

 The musical score for Hocus Pocus was composed and conducted by John Debney.
 James Horner was originally slated to score the film, but became unavailable at the last minute, so Debney had to score the entire film in two weeks.
-Even though he didn't score the film, Horner came back to write the theme for Sarah (sung by Sarah Jessica Parker, more commonly known as "Come Little Children") which is featured in Intrada's Complete Edition of the score.
+Even though he did not score the film, Horner came back to write the theme for Sarah (sung by Sarah Jessica Parker, more commonly known as "Come Little Children") which is featured in Intrada's Complete Edition of the score.

 Debney released a promotional score through the internet containing 19 tracks from the film.
 Bootlegs were subsequently released across the internet, primarily because the promotional release missed the entire opening sequence music.